A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Performance model

 \subsection{Event model}

 Let us now explain the bottom HMM, or the event model.
-As units of bottom-level state, we take the minimum units of score notes that are well-ordered in straight performances, as one of the simplest choices.
+As units of bottom-level state, we take the minimum units of score notes that are well-ordered in ``straight performances'', by which we mean performances without errors, as one of the simplest choices.
 Since after notes are defined to be almost definitely played ahead of the succeeding chordal notes or short appoggiaturas, we can divide as $\tilde{\bm\alpha}_I$ and $\tilde{\bm\beta}_I\tilde{\bm y}_I$ if both sub-factors are not empty (otherwise the empty sub-factor is not used for state construction).
-If the short appoggiaturas and after notes in the two sub-factors involve only one voice, and if they do not represent mordents or turns, then they are further divided into factors of intentionally simultaneous notes.
-If they involve more than one voices, there is ambiguity in note ordering across voices in general as we explained in Sec.~\ref{sec:OrnamentsAndIndeterminacies}, and they are represented by one bottom-level state.
+If the short appoggiaturas and after notes in the two sub-factors involve only one voice part, and if they do not represent mordents or turns, then they are further divided into factors of intentionally simultaneous notes.
+If they involve more than one voice part, there is ambiguity in note ordering across voice parts in general as we explained in Sec.~\ref{sec:OrnamentsAndIndeterminacies}, and they are represented by one bottom-level state.
 Note that the possible addition of initial notes and alternations in mordents and turns is incorporated in the state representation.

-However we must make an exception to the above rule since it causes a serious problem for trills and tremolos when they are played in parallel with repeated chords in another voice.
+However we must make an exception to the above rule since it causes a serious problem for trills and tremolos when they are played in parallel with repeated chords in another voice part.
+Example is given in Fig.~\ref{fig:TrillAndChord}.
 If we represent each chord with the trill as a state, then these states should have same output probabilities, and particularly, pitch information has no importance in estimating position among these states.
-Suppose a straight performance and assume that transition probabilities except for the self transition and transition to the next chord are insignificantly small for simplicity.
-The probability of transition to the next state is nearly equal to the inverse of the number of notes emitted from one state, which is smaller than 1/2.
-Starting with the initial probability of unity at the first state, then, we see that the flow of probability in the Viterbi update does not yield appropriate transition to the second or later state\footnote{The problem of probability flow can be reduced to some extent by using the forward algorithm, but the problem of unreliable estimation still remains.}, since the IOI information cannot help so much in the presence of a trill or tremolo.
+Suppose a straight performance and assume that transition probabilities except for the self transition and transition to the next chord are zero.
+The probability of transition to the next state $q$ is nearly equal to the inverse of the number of notes emitted from one state, which indicates $q<1/2$.
+Starting with the initial probability of unity at the first state, then, we see that the flow of probability in the Viterbi update does not yield appropriate transition to the second or later state since $1-q>q$ \footnote{The problem of probability flow can be reduced to some extent by using the forward algorithm, but the problem of unreliable estimation still remains.}.
+(Note that the IOI information cannot help so much in the presence of a trill or tremolo.)